Back to All Events

-The Youth Cafe’s in-person side event during the Fourth Conference on Finance for Development in Spain has been approved by the United Nations!, and will be included in the official programme of side events.
-The event, titled Youth 360 ~ Hackathon on Innovative Financing for Sustainable Development will be allocated a room in the FIBES Sevilla Exhibition and Conference Centre.
-This side event will employ a dynamic, fast-paced hackathon methodology designed to foster collaborative, youth-led innovation in response to urgent financing challenges highlighted in the FFD4 Outcome Document.
+The Youth Cafe’s in-person side event during the Fourth Conference on Finance for Development in Spain has been approved by the United Nations, and will be included in the official programme of side events.
+The event, titled Youth 360 ~ Hackathon on Innovative Financing for Sustainable Development has been allocated to room Auditorium 3 with a capacity of 400 for Thursday 3 July 2025, 12:30 pm -2:00 pm in the FIBES Sevilla Exhibition and Conference Centre.
+The unique ID number for this event is 1984469.

 The African Youth Café is a leading youth-driven organization committed to advancing sustainable development through financial inclusion, economic empowerment, and policy advocacy.
 For over a decade, The African Youth Café has been at the forefront of driving sustainable development, implementing more than 45 large-scale projects spanning service contracts, consultancies, and accountable grants across 22 African countries.